floatplane/elementsweeper/README.md

-Welcome to the Glitch BETA
+Blank React App on Glitch
 =========================

 Click `Show` in the header to see your app live.
 Updates to your code will instantly deploy and update live.